morgxns/MK_Data_Analytics_Portfolio/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

-### Twitch Analytics: Trends and Insights
+### Steam Analytics: Trends and Insights
 **Syntax:** [`Analyzing the Factors Contributing to the Success of a Movie.ipynb`](https://github.com/tiannaparris/PortfolioProjects/blob/main/Analyzing%20the%20Factors%20Contributing%20to%20the%20Success%20of%20a%20Movie.ipynb)

-**Goal:** To identify emerging trends and predict future gaming popularity.
+**Goal:** To analyze Steam game rankings and user reviews to uncover insights about game popularity, sentiment trends, and the relationship between sales and reviews,

-**Description:** This project analyzes Twitch viewer numbers for popular games over the past 10 years to identify trends and changes in gaming popularity.
-By examining historical data, I uncover patterns in viewer engagement, highlight emerging titles, and predict future popular games.
-The findings are visualized to provide actionable insights for developers, marketers, and content creators in the gaming industry.
+**Description:** This project analyzes Steam game rankings and user reviews to uncover insights into game popularity, sentiment trends, and the relationship between sales and reviews.
+By examining historical data, I identify patterns in game performance, evaluate user sentiments, and explore how different genres have evolved over time.
+The findings are visualized to provide actionable insights for game developers, marketers, and industry stakeholders looking to understand market dynamics and consumer preferences.

 **Skills:** SQL, data analysis, problem-solving, data cleaning, storytelling with data